 The Students’ Union will also be promoting the elections on our website and social media, and we’re working with schools and teams within the University to get them to help with the promotion.
 You may also be contacted by Student Media.
 It is completely optional for you to engage with schools, Student Media and the Students’ Union’s promotion initiatives, but we encourage you to make the most of these opportunities.

 For candidates running for Part-Time Officers and Student Trustee roles, each candidate can spend up to £50 on their campaign.
-For those running for Full-Time Officer Roles, candidates are able to spend up to £100.
+Please note that there is no budget available for Course Rep candidates.
 You cannot spend any more than this.
 The Students’ Union will reimburse a proportion of the money that you spend on your campaign – this is normally around 50% of your total spending, however it depends on how many candidates there are in total.

 If you are part of a slate, your budget will be reduced for each additional candidate.
 You can use the tables below to calculate your budget.